 By keeping the user in mind throughout the problem-solving process, design thinking ensures that solutions are produced with their needs and desires in mind.
 This leads to the development of solutions that are not only desirable but also usable.
 When solutions are designed with the end user in mind, they are more likely to be successful and achieve the desired outcomes.

-Moreover, designing solutions that are user-centred can lead to a better understanding of the user's needs, motivations, and behaviours.
+Moreover, designing solutions that are user-centered can lead to a better understanding of the user’s needs, motivations, and behaviors.
 This knowledge can then be used to create products or services that better meet their needs and expectations.

 2. Creativity